 There are approximately 29 million people with diabetes in the United States, and approximately 25% of people older the age of 65 have diabetes.
 The incidence of diabetes worldwide is projected to increase by 55% over the next 20 years, so this problem is only going to get worse.
-Approximately 70% of people with diabetes have peripheral neuropathy and once peripheral neuropathy develops the annual incidence of ulcer formation increases from less than one percent to greater than 7%.
+Approximately 75% of diabetic neuropathies is distal symmetric polyneuropathy (DSP).
+Once peripheral neuropathy develops the annual incidence of ulcer formation increases from less than one percent to greater than 7%.
 The three-year mortality for people with diabetes increases from 13% to 28% with an ulcer.
 Osteomyelitis occurs in 15% of ulcers, and 15% of those will go on to require amputation.
 In fact, approximately 60% of patients undergoing lower extremity amputation have diabetic foot ulcers as the underlying cause.
 Following a lower extremity amputation, the five-year mortality jumps to 60%.
 Diabetic foot ulcers are precursors to amputation and mortality, and therefore, every effort should be made to prevent them.

 There are multiple forces at work in the development of diabetic foot ulcers.
 The four main branches of pathophysiology include neuropathy, ischemia, nutritional dysfunction, and infection.
 A well-perfused foot is more resistant to ulceration and infection than one that is suffering from the peripheral vascular disease.
 In people with diabetes, this is further complicated by a diminished effectiveness of perfusion caused by autonomic neuropathy where there is less recruitment of capillaries and shunting of blood around capillary beds.
 Neuropathy also causes not only a diminished sensation but a loss of sweat and oil glands that leads to dry cracking skin and a diminished neuroinflammatory response to noxious stimuli.
 Additionally, glycosylation of tendons leads to stiffening and shortening that can cause foot deformities (claw toes, hammer toes) and Achille's tendon stiffening which increases pressure on the forefoot.